nrfconnect/sdk-nrf/applications/nrf_desktop/doc/passkey.rst

 1. Enable and configure the :ref:`caf_buttons`.
 #.
 Enable the passkey module by using the :kconfig:`CONFIG_DESKTOP_PASSKEY_BUTTONS` Kconfig option.
 #.
 Define the maximum number of digits in the passkey by using :kconfig:`CONFIG_DESKTOP_PASSKEY_MAX_LEN` option.
 #.
-Define the IDs of the keys used by the passkey module in the :file:`passkey_buttons_def.h` file located in the board-specific directory in the :file:`configuration` directory.
+Define the IDs of the keys used by the passkey module in the file specified by the :kconfig:`CONFIG_DESKTOP_PASSKEY_DEF_PATH` option.
+   The configuration file should be placed in the board-specific directory in the :file:`configuration` directory.
    You must define the IDs of the following keys:

    * Keys used to input the digits.